Schuylkill County, Pennsylvania

 The county was created on March 1, 1811, from parts of Berks and Northampton counties and named for the Schuylkill River, which originates in the county.
 On March 3, 1818, additional territory in its northeast was added from Columbia and Luzerne counties.
-The county is part of the Pottsville, Pennsylvania Micropolitan Statistical Area.

 History

 18th century

-The lands that today constitute Schuylkill County were acquired by William Penn's proprietors by treaty executed August 22, 1749, with representatives of the Six Nations and the Delaware, Shamokin and Shawnee, who received 500 pounds "lawful money of Pennsylvania".
-The territory described included all of Schuylkill County except the northern part of Union Township, which was included in the purchase of 1768.
+The lands that constitute present-day Schuylkill County were acquired by William Penn's proprietors in a treaty executed August 22, 1749, with representatives of the Six Nations and the Delaware, Shamokin, and Shawnee tribes, who received 500 pounds in "lawful money of Pennsylvania".
+The acquired territory described included all of Schuylkill County except the northern part of Union Township, which was included in the purchase of 1768.

+In 1744, an early mill was built in the county by John Finscher, but it later burned down.

-In the year 1754, the area that would become Schuylkill County along with the areas that today are Berks, Dauphin, Lebanon, and Lehigh counties were settled by German immigrants.
-The earliest settlers in southeastern Schuylkill County, which was then part of Northampton County, were primarily Moravian missionaries from Saxony.
-Other early settlers in southern Schuylkill County were German Palatines.
+In 1754, present-day Schuylkill, Berks, Dauphin, Lebanon, and Lehigh counties were settled by German immigrants.
+The earliest settlers in southeastern Schuylkill County, which was then part of Northampton County, were primarily Moravian Palatines from the Saxony region of Germany.

-An early mill in the county was built in 1744 by John Finscher, but it later burned down.
-The first log church in the county was built in 1755.
+In 1755, the first log church was built in the county.
 Native American massacres were commonplace in Schuylkill County between 1755 and 1765.
-Warrant for tracts of land in the vicinity of McKeansburg were in existence as early as 1750.
-Found by Sammy Hepler in 1789.
+Warrant for tracts of land in the vicinity of McKeansburg were established as early as 1750.

+In 1790, anthracite, a highly efficient form of coal then known as stone coal, was discovered near present-day Pottsville by Necho Allen.

-Anthracite coal (then called stone coal) was discovered by Necho Allen near the area where Pottsville was ultimately developed in 1790.
-In 1795, a blacksmith in Schuylkill County named Whetstone learned how to use the coal successfully for smithing purposes.
-In 1806 coal was found while the tail-race was cut of the Valley (Iron) Forge, on the Schuylkill.
-Daniel Berlin, another blacksmith, also used it successfully, and smiths in the neighborhood adopted using the coal.
+In 1795, a blacksmith based in Schuylkill County known as Whetstone resolved the question of how to use anthracite successfully for blacksmithing purposes.
+In 1806, additional sources of coal were found as the tailrace was cut on the Schuylkill River.
+Daniel Berlin, another blacksmith, used it successfully, and blacksmiths in the county and surrounding Coal Region ultimately adopted its use, which represented a core industry, fuel source, and employment sector in the county throughout the 19th and early 20th centuries.